Graph editing

 The yb g acquire_editor command allows you to edit graph on dedicated server.
 Before you can use this, the yb_password and yb_password_key cvars must be configured on the server.

-By default, if YaPB finds a graph (waypoint) in the official database for your map, it will automatically download it to the addons/yapb/data/graph folder.
+By default, if YaPB finds a graph in the official database for your map, it will automatically download it to the addons/yapb/data/graph folder.

 If you want to install graph manually, put it in the *gamedir*/addons/yapb/data/graph folder.